urness/CS167Project1/README.md

 Tuning parameters means that you try your model with different values for that parameter and record how well the resulting model performs on the test set 📈.
 This is what you did in Notebook 3 when you tried different k, graphed them and found the value of k that resulted in the best model.
 You found the best k for k-NN, so that means you tuned k.
 For this project, you are strongly encouraged to try tuning more than one parameter for each model.
 You should make sure to pick a parameter that actually has an important effect on your model/data, and explain why you chose the parameters you chose in your text description.

 ### Where should I start?
-Copy and paste the above 10 items into a markdown cell, and begin answering the questions that you can answer before you even start coding.
+Start with the example .ipynb file.
+Look at the different datasets and decide on the one you will focus on.
+Next, begin answering the questions that you can answer before you even start coding.

 Use the template for building and testing a scikit-learn model.
 Start by doing the following:
 - Change that example code to work with your new data